farazdagi/algorist/README.md

 This will create a single output file in `bundled/<problem_id>.rs` file, which can be submitted to the contest system.

-Note that while the library provides a lot of algorithms and data structures, only those actually used in the problem will be included in the output file, so the final file will be as concise and readable as possible (it is NOT just a dump of everything).
+Only the modules actually used in the problem file will be included in the output file.

 ## Included algorithms and data structures